Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: The subset of -stable +-stable sections ( B-zero )

 Applying this lemma to $I$ being the category of all finite covers (resp. alterations) and the map of projective systems with $D_Y=K_Y+\lceil f^*(M-K_X-\Delta)\rceil$, appearing in \autoref{lem.B0AsInverseLimit} then gives an alternative proof of the lemma.

 \begin{remark} The proofs of \autoref{RlimExact} and \autoref{cor.B0VsB0Alt} below feature filtered colimits in the derived category.
 Literally interpreted in the triangulated category setting, this does not give a sensible object.
-Instead, to obtain the correct notion (i.e., the one for which passing to cohomology groups commutes with filtered colimits), one can either work in an enhanced setting (e.g., via dg- or $\infty$-categories, or a $1$-categorical substitute such as the notion of homotopy colimits over suitable diagram categories, e.g., see \cite[Tag 0A5K]{stacks-project} for colimits over the poset $\mathbb{N}$) or one can lift the relevant diagrams to the category of complexes (e.g., via appropriate \Cech complexes) and take an honest colimit of a representative diagram of complexes.
+For example, the formation of filtered colimits in the derived category $D(R)$ of a commutative ring $R$ (when they exist) does not commute with taking cohomology groups (even when everything is in a degree $0$), making the former a rather obscure notion\footnote{At the request of the referee, we give an example where colimits in the triangulated category $D(R)$ work poorly.
+Given a countable diagram $M_0 \to M_1 \to M_2 \to ...$ in $D(R)$, if the colimit $M := \colim_i M_i$ in $D(R)$ exists, then the map $\oplus_i M_i \to M$ must be a categorical epimorphism as $\mathrm{Hom}_{D(R)}(M,-) \to \prod_i \mathrm{Hom}_{D(R)}(M_i,-)$ is injective by the defining property of a colimit.
+But any epimorphism $f:x \to y$ in a triangulated category splits: the canonical map $g:y \to \mathrm{cone}(f)$ is $0$ as $g \circ f$ is $0$.
+So we learn that $\oplus_i M_i \to M$ admits a right inverse.
+This is clearly not the case for colimits of interest, e.g., if we take $R=\mathbf{Z}$ and $M_i = \mathbf{Z}/p^i$ with maps $M_i \to M_{i+1}$ determined by $1 \mapsto p$, then the ``correct'' colimit is $\mathbf{Q}_p/\mathbf{Z}_p$, but the map $\oplus_i \mathbf{Z}/p^i \to \mathbf{Q}_p/\mathbf{Z}_p$ does not have a right inverse: the right side admits a nonzero map from $\mathbf{Q}_p$ while the left side does not.}.
+Instead, to obtain the notion of filtered colimits for which passing to cohomology is exact, one can work with $\infty$-categories.
+Alternate approaches include dg-categories, or a $1$-categorical substitute such as the notion of homotopy colimits over suitable diagram categories, e.g., see \cite[Tag 0A5K]{stacks-project} for colimits over the poset $\mathbb{N}$).
 We will elide this issue in the sequel. \end{remark}